KingCrunch/KingCrunch.github.io/_posts/2017-04-12-understood-symfony-environments.md

 address to work with.
 I'll dedicate a separate post for this.

-At the end: Instead of saying "the difference between the stages should be minimal", you should say "There should be no difference at all".
-You only need one environment for every regular case.
-For every special, which goes beyond the functionality of the applications itself, you still need environments.
-But that are one?
-Or maybe two?
+At the end: Instead of saying "the difference between the stages should be minimal", you should say "There is no difference at all".
+You only need one environment.